VDA5050/VDA5050/VDA5050_EN.md

 #### 6.1.3.2 Receiving a cancelOrder action when mobile robot is idle

-If the mobile robot receives a `cancelOrder` action but the mobile robot is currently idle, or the previous order was canceled, or the `orderId` specified in the action does not match the `orderId` of the mobile robot’s currently active order, the `cancelOrder` action shall be reported as 'FAILED'.
+If the mobile robot receives a `cancelOrder` instant action but the mobile robot is currently idle, or the previous order was canceled, or the `orderId` specified in the action does not match the `orderId` of the mobile robot’s currently active order, the `cancelOrder` action shall be reported as 'FAILED'.

-The mobile robot shall report an error of type "NO_ORDER_TO_CANCEL" with the level set to 'WARNING'.
+The mobile robot shall report an error of type 'NO_ORDER_TO_CANCEL' with the level set to 'WARNING'.
 The `actionId` of the `instantAction` shall be passed as an `errorReference`.